orionrobots/orionrobots.github.io/wiki/automaton.md

 They can range from [Leonardo Da Vincis Robot](/wiki/leonardo_da_vincis_robot.html "The Humanoid Robot Designed By Leonardo Da Vinci") and Vaucanson's Duck to victorian shoeboxes (a few of which can be found in the London waxworks), where a penny would see a small and spectacular piece of mechanical theatre.

-It could even be argued that more modern toys like the Tekno Robot Dog and [Furby](/wiki/furby.html "Furby") are automatons - although by replacing extremely intricate and complex mechanisms with [PICs](/wiki/pic.html "PIC") and multiple motors kind of takes some of the magic away.
+It could even be argued that more modern toys like the Tekno Robot Dog and [Furby](/wiki/furby.html "Furby") are automatons which replace intricate and complex mechanisms with [microcontrollers](/wiki/microcontroller.html).

 There have been automatons to handwrite.